 Cuvee (cue-vay) is a large vat used for fermentation.

-Dégorgement (day-gorj-mahn) is the disgorging or removal from bottles of sediment that results from a secondary fermentation.
+Dégorgement (day-gorj-mahn) is the disgorging.
+That’s removal from bottles of sediment that results from a secondary fermentation.
 See remuage.

-Degree days is a systemthat classifies climate based on the number of days the temperature is within a grape vine’s growing range.
+Degree days is a systemthat classifies climate.
+It’s based on the number of days the temperature is within a grape vine’s growing range.

 Demi (or split) is a half bottle.
 It has 375ml.